Algebra extensions and derived-discrete algebras: introduction

 We plan to classify derived-discrete algebras over an arbitrary infinite field.
 One approach is to investigate the relation between derived-discreteness and field extensions.
 More generally, we study the relation between derived-discreteness and algebra extensions.

 Let us describe our main results.
-Let $\phi\colon A\rightarrow B$ be an algebra extension between two finite dimensional algebras over an infinite field $k$.
-We prove that if $\phi$ is a split extension, the derived-discreteness of $B$ implies the derived-discreteness of $A$; if $\phi$ is a separable extension and the right $A$-module $B$ is projective, the derived-discreteness of $A$ implies the derived-discreteness of $B$; see Theorem \ref{main}.
-The first statement strengthens \cite[3.3]{V}.
-The condition that $B$ is projective as a right $A$-module in the second statement is necessary; see Example \ref{cntemp}.
+Assume that $k$ is an infinite field, and that $A$ and $B$ are finite dimensional algebras over $k$.
+Let $\phi\colon A\rightarrow B$ be an algebra extension, that is, an $k$-algebra homomorphism.
+We prove that if $\phi$ is a split extension, the derived-discreteness of $B$ implies the derived-discreteness of $A$; if $\phi$ is a separable extension and the right $A$-module $B_A$ is projective, the derived-discreteness of $A$ implies the derived-discreteness of $B$; see Theorem \ref{main}.
+The first statement strengthens \cite[3.3 Proposition]{V}.
+The condition that $B_A$ is projective as a right $A$-module in the second statement is necessary; see Example \ref{cntemp}.
 We prove analogous statements for piecewise hereditary algebras; see Proposition \ref{ph}.

-As an application, if $k$ is algebraically closed, we prove that the quiver presentation $(Q,I)$ of an algebra, where $(Q,I)$ is a gentle one-cycle quiver with the clock condition, is compatible with finite field extensions and certain skew group algebra extensions; see Proposition~\ref{last}.
+Recall from \cite[2.1 Theorem]{V} the classification of derived-discrete algebras: a connected algebra $A$ over an algebraically closed field $k$ is derived-discrete if and only if $A$ is either piecewise hereditary of Dynkin type or Morita equivalent to a gentle one-cycle algebra with the clock condition.
+As an application of the above results, we prove that the dichotomic classification of derived-discrete algebras is compatible with skew group algebra extensions; see Proposition~\ref{last}.

-Throughout, we fix an infinite field $k$.
+Throughout, we fix an infinite field $k$, not algebraically closed in general.
 We require that all the algebras are finite dimensional over $k$, and all the functors are $k$-linear.